 Australian Market Extends Early Sharp Losses In Mid-market

-(RTTNews) - The Australian stock market is extending its early sharp losses in mid-market trading on Tuesday, reversing the slight gains in the previous session, following the broadly negative cues from Wall Street overnight.
-The benchmark S&P/ASX 200 is falling to near 8,500 level, with weakness across most sectors led by mining and technology stocks.
+(RTTNews) - The Australian stock market is extending its early sharp losses in mid-market moves on Friday, reversing the gains in the previous session, following the broadly negative cues from Wall Street overnight.
+The benchmark S&P/ASX 200 is falling well below the 8,450 level, with weakness across all sectors led by mining and technology stocks.

+Oil stocks are mostly lower.
+Santos, Origin Energy and Woodside Energy are losing more than 1 percent each, while Beach energy is declining almost 3 percent.
+Among tech stocks, Afterpay-owner Block is losing more than 2 percent, Zip is sliding more than 3 percent, Appen is declining almost 4 percent and Xero is down almost 1 percent, while WiseTech Global is gaining more than 4 percent.

 Gold miners are mostly lower.
-Northern Star resources and Evolution Mining are losing almost 3 percent each, while Genesis Minerals is declining more than 2 percent, Newmont is slipping almost 2 percent and Resolute Mining is edging down 0.5 percent.
+Resolute Mining and Genesis Minerals are sliding more than 4 percent each, while Newmont is tumbling almost 5 percent, Northern Star Resources is slipping almost 3 percent and Evolution Mining is declining more than 3 percent.

-In other news, shares in James Hardie are advancing more than 7 percent after upgraded its full-year sales and earnings guidance after posting upbeat second-quarter results.
+In other news, shares in Accent Group are sliding more than 10 percent as the retail group downgraded its earnings expectations amid soft trading and heavy discounting.

-Shares in Plenti Group are surging more than 7 percent after posting a sharp jump in first-half profit as loan originations hit fresh records across all divisions.

-Shares in TechnologyOne are tumbling more than 17 percent following its full-year results, despite announcing a special dividend of 10 cents and a profit rise of 17 percent.
+Shares in Lovisa are tumbling almost 10 percent after Brett Blundy's fashion jewellery chain's same-store sales figures for the first 20 weeks of fiscal 2026 missed expectations by a wide margin.

+In economic news, the services sector in Australia continued to expand in November, and at a faster pace, the latest survey from S&P Global revealed on Friday with a services PMI score of 52.7.
+That's up from 52.5 and it moves further above the boom-or-bust line of 50 that separates expansion from contraction.
+The survey also showed that the manufacturing PMI improved to 51.6 from 49.7 in October, while the composite index went up to 52.6 from 52.1 a month earlier.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!